Andrew Carnegie Birthplace

 Carnegie was a remarkable character, for he never forgot his humble roots in Dunfermline, nor his belief that his money could and should be put to use making the world a better place.

 Andrew Carnegie has been called the Father of Modern Philanthropy.
-Among his many public works are the Carnegie Hall in New York, the Mount wilson Observatory in California, and the Peace Palace in Den Hague, Netherlands.
+Among his many public works is the Carnegie Hall in New York, the Mount Wilson Observatory in California, and the Peace Palace in Den Hague, Netherlands.

 About Andrew Carnegie Birthplace